10 Great Waterfall Hikes near Multnomah Falls

 Bridal Veil Falls

-There are two trails that start from the Bridal Veil Trailhead, each about 0.5 miles in length.
-Both are good for beginners and family friendly.
+Two trails start from the Bridal Veil Trailhead, each about 0.5 miles in length.
+Both are good for beginners and family-friendly.
 Look for the trail junction near the restroom building by the parking lot.
 If you keep right at the trail junction, you’ll follow an unpaved trail downhill to the stunning, two-tiered Bridal Veil Falls.
 The trail makes a couple of switchbacks, crosses a creek on a wooden footbridge, and then climbs a few stairs to reach a fenced viewpoint for the falls.

 If you take a left at the junction near the trailhead, you’ll follow a flat, even, paved trail to reach a couple of viewpoints that overlook the Columbia Gorge.
 You’ll see some picnic tables along the trail that can be good places to stop for a snack.
 Look for wildflowers here in the spring.
 You can combine both short trails for a total distance of about a mile.